virtualous/blog-v3/_posts/2016-03-26-jekyll-subscribe-option-feedburner.md

 ---
-title: Subscribe button for Jekyll using Feedburner
+title: How can a Jekyll Subscribe button using Feedburner makes your life easy?
 desc: Feedburner is the best option available for Jekyll to automate user subscription and send email updates to subscribers.
 Once you set it up, there is no need to change anything.
 All you need is a button for users to subscribe.
 keywords:
 author: sharathdt